Skip to product information

 If you experiment with this, we’d love to see your project photos!

-This is washable, cold water recommended, no bleach.
+This fabric is washable — cold water recommended, no bleach.

-Test your tap water on a small fabric swatch before washing your fabric or garment:
+Test your tap water on a small swatch before washing:

-2- look for color change in the water or swatch, especially blackening.
+2. Look for colour change in the water or swatch, especially blackening.

-3- air dry the swatch and check for conductivity (by touching an Ohm meter to 2 points on the fabric)
+3. Air dry the swatch and check for conductivity (touch an ohm meter to 2 points on the fabric).

-If color change or loss of conductivity occurs, DO NOT use tap water to wash/rinse your fabric, use distilled or deionized, reverse osmosis water.
-Washing will eventually degrade Silver coating and shielding performance.
-Discoloration over time is normal.
+If colour change or loss of conductivity occurs, do NOT use tap water — use distilled, deionized, or reverse osmosis water instead.
+Washing will eventually degrade the silver coating and shielding performance.
+Discolouration over time is normal.

 View full details